AZWOLD/BitCoin_PRE_ML/README.md

 ```
 ## 💡 Tips
 It's recommended to:
-> Retrain the model right after seting everything up(so it's trained up to date)
+> Retrain the model right after seting everything up(to make sure the model is trained up to date).
+>
 > Retrain the model every 5 days for best results.

 ---